jamesdanielwhitford/replit.github.io/tutorials/40-multiuser-static-blog-with-nix.md

 Hugo also provides functionality called [shortcodes](https://gohugo.io/content-management/shortcodes/), which you can think of as HTML [macros](https://en.wikipedia.org/wiki/Macro_(computer_science)).
 Hugo provides built-in shortcodes for common tasks such as embedding [tweets](https://gohugo.io/content-management/shortcodes/#tweet) and [YouTube videos](https://gohugo.io/content-management/shortcodes/#youtube).
 You can also [create your own custom shortcodes](https://gohugo.io/templates/shortcode-templates/).

 Replit's multiplayer editing features aren't only good for collaborative programming, but can also be used for collaborative blogging.
-Multiple users can work in the same file in real-time, and you can use [inline code threads](https://blog.replit.com/threads) to leave each other feedback and discuss individual words and sentences.
+Multiple users can work in the same file in real time, and you can use [inline code threads](https://blog.replit.com/threads) to leave each other feedback and discuss individual words and sentences.

 ![Collaboration chat](/images/tutorials/40-multiuser-blog-nix/thread.png)

-If you need to include diagrams in your blog posts, you can draw them using [your repl's built-in Excalidraw](https://blog.replit.com/draw).
+If you need to include diagrams in your blog posts, you can draw them using your repl's [built-in Excalidraw](https://blog.replit.com/draw).
 Just create a new file with a `.draw` extension and start diagramming.
 When you're done, select your diagram, right-click and chose "Copy to clipboard as SVG".
 Then paste into the post you want to include the diagram in.
-Note that the Goldmark must be configured in the manner shown above for this to work, as SVG images are part of HTML.
+Note that Goldmark must be configured in the manner shown above for this to work, as SVG images are part of HTML.

 <img src="/images/tutorials/40-multiuser-blog-nix/diagram.png"
 alt="Drawing on Replit"